dengbowen2017/3D_Graphics_Math_Lib/doc/blog.md

 So, a *constexpr function* is computed at compile time while a *inline function* just avoids creating/deleting stack frame at run time, which means a *constexpr function* will be faster than a *inline function*.

+### more about inline function
+Although the inline keyword is just a suggestion to the compiler, the compiler may ignore it if the function is too large or complex, you do have to declare a function to be inline when you want to define a function in a header file and include the header file in different source files.
+If you don't do so, you will violate the One Definition Rule (ODR) in C++.
+If you define the function in a header file and include that header in multiple .cpp files, the compiler will generate a separate definition of the function in each .cpp file, resulting in multiple definitions during the linking stage.

+What's more, a constexpr function has the same feature.

 ### __vectorcall
 Usually, the procedure of calling a function will include many steps
 - set up stack frame